Use of personal information

 - entities who may or do acquire any rights in us for the purpose of a business sale or reorganisation;

-- credit reference agencies (including Call Credit and Equifax) and fraud prevention agencies (including Cifas and Synectics Solutions) - see sections below 'Sharing with Credit Reference Agencies' and 'For crime and fraud prevention and anti-money laundering');
+- credit reference agencies (including TransUnion, Equifax and Experian) and fraud prevention agencies (including Cifas, Synectics Solutions and Lexis Nexis) - see sections below 'Sharing with Credit Reference Agencies', 'For crime and fraud prevention and anti-money laundering', ‘Statistical analysis’ and ‘Testing’;

-- insurance providers (including Covea Insurance plc and Covea Life Limited), in the event that you apply for or have purchased an insurance product through us, for the purposes of underwriting, processing, claim handling and fraud prevention.
-More information about Covea and how they process personal information is available at https://www.coveainsurance.co.uk/privacy-statements-and-cookies/.
+- insurance providers (including Covea Insurance plc, Covea Life Limited, Cardif Pinnacle plc, The Warranty Group and Call Assist ltd), in the event that you apply for or have purchased an insurance product through us, for the purposes of underwriting, processing, claim handling and fraud prevention.
+More information about the insurance providers and how they process personal information is available at:

 - Driver & Vehicle Licensing Agency (DVLA) in order to validate driving licence details;